Jasper Johns, American, born 1930

 When Johns began to make lithographs in 1960 he stated that he wanted to see how complicated he could make the medium.
 He has since experimented with a variety of techniques and has worked with a number of master printers.
 Having worked with artists, musicians, and, dancers, Johns acknowledges no hierarchy within his work; prints are just are important as paintings.
 Do you agree?

-• Divide into groups.
-Give each group two kinds of paper: acid free and linen free.
+Divide into groups.
+Give each group two kinds of paper: acid free and free.
 Test the ph of each to determine which is acid free.
 Predict which type would last the longest.
 Research the differences between these two types of paper to support your answer.

 Resources Available to Order